a3darekar/failover-worker/README.md

 pip is the reference Python package manager.
 It’s used to install and update packages.
 You’ll need to make sure you have the latest version of pip installed.

-- For Windows:
-	1. Windows Installer for Python include pip by default.
-To verify the version, use 'py -m pip --version'
+Windows Installer for Python include pip by default.
+Debian and most other linux distributions include a [python-pip](https://packages.debian.org/stable/python-pip) package.
+To verify the version, use

+	'py -m pip --version'

-	2. You can make sure that pip is up-to-date by running:
+You can make sure that pip is up-to-date by running:

 	'py -m pip install --upgrade pip'

 ### Install virtualenv using pip